-Don’t miss your opportunity this spring to join lawyers and judges from all over the city to visit classes across the Boston Public School system as part of Law Day.
-Last year, over 400 students were inspired from the BBA Program, many who wrote us saying they wanted to be lawyers after meeting our volunteers.
+Every spring, join lawyers and judges from all over the city to visit classes across the Boston public school system as part of Law Day.
+Last year, our volunteers reached over 1300 students through the BBA Program.
 It is a great way for BBA members to engage with Boston Public School students and share their passion for the law.